 A question frequently asked of us is, “how many people have read my article?”
 It’s an impossible question to answer as our articles are syndicated around the world in their entirety.

 Seven to eight years ago, Luxurious Magazine engaged in a direct partnership to syndicate our luxury lifestyle and news articles in some of the MSN portals.
-Although this was a fantastic opportunity for us, we decided to discontinue the agreement with Microsoft after a couple of years as we did not feel we had the right infrastructure to match the incredible opportunity afforded to us.
+Although this was a fantastic opportunity for us, we decided to discontinue the agreement with Microsoft after a couple of years as we did not feel we had the right infrastructure to match the incredible opportunity afforded to us at that time.

 The way people obtain their news has changed drastically over the past few years.
-It is now estimated, there are almost 4 billion mobile phone internet users, so this is an area we pay great attention to.
+It is now estimated, there are more than six billion mobile phone users, so this is an area we pay great attention to.

 For example, in the image on the right, we used the Google voice search option and spoke the words; “expert guide to anti-ageing lips”.
 As you can see in the image, Luxurious Magazine was the top-rated article (after the adverts) ahead of many specialist magazines and news sites covering the same topic.
 We choose this example as it was an article published one day before the compilation of this guide.